 Hind-End Only Harnesses

 One of the hardest parts of "slinging" your dog may be getting him used to using it.
-Some dogs will take right to using a sling, almost as if they appreciate the help more than they are worried about the sling being there.
+Some dogs will take right to walking about with a sling, almost as if they appreciate the help more than they are worried about the sling being there.
 Others may not be quite so happy.
-You can start out getting him used to the sling in short sessions, even if you have to hold him up by hand until he gets used to it.
+You can start out getting your pooch used to the sling in short sessions, even if you have to hold him up by hand until he gets used to it.
+Ask your vet for instructions on how to best use the sling as a tool to assist your dog, while allowing him to keep or redevelop his muscle tone.

 Keep in mind, you should only use the sling to give your dog just enough support to help him walk or do his business.
 Just like any other type of physical assistance, the more your dog comes to depend on the sling, the less he will rely on his own muscles.
 This will only serve to exacerbate the problem.
 The idea is to provide the needed support while still making him use his legs and leg muscles to the best of his ability, which is far better for his overall health.
 If you have any questions at all, be sure to talk to your vet.